 Double Dipping in Divorce Valuations

-One of the key components of valuing a business involves normalizing (adjusting) financials to reflect the earnings associated with the operations of the business.
-This oftentimes entails removing fringe benefits and perks as well as adjusting for a normalized Shareholder salary that would be required for an owner/manager to perform the tasks of said Shareholder.
+One key component of valuing a business involves normalizing (adjusting) financials to reflect the earnings associated with the business’s operations.
+This often entails removing fringe benefits and perks as well as adjusting for a normalized Shareholder salary that would be required for an owner/manager to perform the tasks of said Shareholder.

 The Impact of Utilizing Adjusted Salary within Determination Calculations

-Shareholder salary and company earnings are tied directly to one another; if a Shareholder takes a higher salary it decreases the company’s earnings.
-Conversely, if the Shareholder receives a below market value salary, the earnings/profitability of the company appears to improve.
+Shareholder salary and company earnings are directly related; if a Shareholder takes a higher salary, it decreases the company’s earnings.
+Conversely, if the Shareholder receives a salary below market value, the company’s earnings/profitability appears to improve.

 Take this very simplistic example of ABC Company: